 - No childbearing or late childbearing

-- One or more lumps in lymph nodes near the breast, under your arm, or collarbone which may or may not be painful
+- One or more lumps near the breast—or under the arm or collarbone

 - A change in the size or shape of the breast

-Breast changes may also be found during a regular medical visit.
-The doctor will ask about your symptoms and medical history.
+Breast changes may also be found during a regular health visit.
+The doctor will ask about your symptoms and past health.
 A physical exam, breast exam, and blood tests will be done.

 - CT scan